ACloudGuru/serverless-plugin-aws-alerts/README.md

 ```
 ## SNS Topics

 If topic name is specified, plugin assumes that topic does not exist and will create it.
-To use existing topics, specify ARNs or use Fn::ImportValue to use a topic exported with CloudFormation.
+To use existing topics, specify ARNs or use CloudFormation (e.g. Fn::ImportValue, Fn::Join and Ref) to refer to existing topics.

 #### ARN support